Here’s a closer look at the stories behind some of your favorite holiday tunes.

 ‘Let It Snow!’

 That’s probably what composer Jule Styne and lyricist Sammy Cahn desperately wanted in July of 1945.
-That’s when they wrote this song, in the middle of heat wave in Hollywood.
+That’s when they wrote this song, in the middle of a heatwave in Hollywood.